Suno v5 vs v4.5: Full Feature & Audio Upgrade Guide - Jack Righteous

 Summary

-• v5: push for higher audio fidelity, more natural vocals, and tighter creative control (Pro/Premier beta).
+• v5: push for higher audio fidelity, more natural vocals, and tighter creative control (often seen as Pro/Premier beta/rollout-dependent).

-• v4.5: faster generation, up to 8-minute songs, better prompt adherence, helper for richer prompts.
+• v4.5: faster generation, longer-form capability (commonly referenced as up to ~8 minutes), better prompt adherence, and prompt helper workflows.

-• v4.5+: co-creation features — Add Vocals, Add Instrumentals, Inspire — plus tighter Covers/Personas.
+• v4.5+: co-creation features (often referenced as Add Vocals, Add Instrumentals, Inspire) plus tighter Covers/Personas workflows.

 At-a-Glance Comparison